jonathanmcdaniel/JMImageManipulator/README.md

 # JMImageManipulator
-A Javascript class to resize an image into a new dimension while keeping the original aspect ratio.
-It can be thought of as a *scale to fit* function.
-It will create a new image by resizing the orignal fitting it best within the new constraints.
+A javascript class to manage basic image manipulation in a modularized container.
+Resizing the dimensions of an image to fit a contraint while maintaining the aspect ratio is the main function of this class.
+Rotation is also supported for both clockwise and counter-clockwise movements.
+The class uses the HTML5 canvas to achieve its goals.
+The class creates and destroys the canvas as needed so that no additional work or cleanup is required by the developer.

 ### Table of Contents
 - [Getting Started](#getting-started)